owenCocjin/ProgMenu/README.md

 <br/>

+### Strict Parsing
+> Strict parsing brings up warning when certain conditions aren't met

+When calling `MENU.parse()`, you can pass a boolean to the keyword 'strict'.
+By default this is False.
+When True, the parse will display warnings and quit the program when any of these conditions are met:
+- An invalid flag is passed
+- An argument is passed to a flag
+- An flag was called but it requires an argument

 ### Verbose Printing

 To use verbose printing, simply print like normal, but use the function "vprint" instead of "print" (And make sure the verbose flag was set).